CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/plainpool.md

 ### `N_COINS`
 !!! description "`StableSwap.N_COINS() -> uint256: view`"

-    Getter for the number of coins in the pool. `MAX_COINS` is 8.
+    Getter for the total number of coins in the pool.

     Returns: number of coins (`uint256`).

+    !!!info
+        There can be a maximum of 8 coins per pool due to `MAX_COINS = 8`.

     ??? quote "Source code"